Helping Shelter Animals

 In 2019, we worked with 198 dogs and 192 cats, most of which other shelters would not have had the resources to make available for adoption.
 We are proud to implement the latest advances in the field of behavior science to help the animals in our care, and we are grateful to our community for providing us with the resources to give them chances at new lives.

-In 2020, we will be expanding our volunteer program to include a similar group of volunteer trainers for our feline population.
+We are excited to extend our volunteer program to include a similar group of volunteer trainers for our feline population.
 Our goal is to help even more cats find loving homes and shorten their length of stay.
-We will also be launching an ambitious program of monthly seminars and workshops, focused on providing the public with the most up to date information on dog and cat behavior.

 Georgina, Courageous Canine